kennedyromick/CPSC233Project/README.md

 5. Launch **Eclipse** workspace, create a **New Java Project**, create a **new package**, import cloned repository in the project (exclusing Obstacle1.java and Animation.java).
 Rename

 ### Instructions
-The objective of the game is to complete the level with the fewest collisions possible, and without dying in the harder levels.
+The objective of the game is to complete the level without colliding into any enemies.
 ##### Controls
-Use the keyboard arrows to control motion: "^" jump, ">" forward, "<" backward.
-The avatar cannot move through obstacles (black blocks), and loses velocity upon collision.
+Use the keyboard arrows to control motion: ">" right and "<" left.
+The up and down arrow keys reverse gravity.
+There is no jump feature, with reverse gravity the avatar is continuously moving upwards or downwards until they collide with a platform.
 ##### Level One
-Avatar cannot die.
-Non-moving, non-lethal objects only.
+Player cannot die.
+No enemies are presented, only black platforms.
+This level is an opprotunity to get use to the movement of the avatar for future levels.
+To complete the level move right until the vertical wall is hit, this will bring you to level 2.
 ##### Level Two
-Player killed instantly by falling into gaps.
-All other obstacles, collisions and enemies decrease health (3 hearts).
-Some moving objects; simple, isolated enemies.
+Player can now die by colliding into enemies (red).
+Same movement and objective as level one, however with the addition of avoiding enemies.
 ##### Level Three
-Limited number of collisions allowed: health decreases with collisions.
-Enemies and timed attacks present; one hit = loss of one life.
-Avatar velocity increased.
+COMING SOON

 ## Contributors
 Kennedy Romick,